tronborg2000/Restaurant-Booking-One/README.md

 To book a table, click on the "Book Now" button on the homepage or visit the `/booking` page.

+To cancel a booking, click on the "Cancel Booking" button on the homepage or visit the `/cancel_booking` page.

 ## Features

 1. **Responsive Design**: The application is designed to be responsive and accessible, ensuring a seamless user experience across various devices and screen sizes.